Top 10 Bangkok Day Trips for Children

 This day trip from Bangkok to go and see the Swimming Monkeys in Samut Songkhram is a little adventurous.
 However, it is definitely worth the time and trouble.
 I have already been a couple of times and Nong Grace came with me on my last trip.
 We rented a boat for about 500 baht and he took us through the mangroves where we saw about 3 or 4 groups of monkeys at different locations.
 It is a good idea to bring bananas as they will come closer to your boat looking for food.
 They are not aggressive but they might squabble among each other to get at the bananas.
 During the boat ride we also went out into the bay to see the fishermen huts.

 To the north-east of Bangkok is Farm Chockchai in Nakhon Ratchasima.
 This is popular with Thai families as you get a tour of a dairy farm, which to them is unusual.
 Although I actually grew up on a dairy farm myself, I still enjoyed the trip.
-You are taken around the farm where you can see how they milk the cows and also the dairy where this is processed.
+You are taken around the farm where you can see how they milk the cows and also the dairy where the milk is processed.
 There is an opportunity to have a go yourself at milking by hand.
 During the tour of the farm there are two more stops.
 First is a kind of Wild West Town where you can ride ponies.
 There is also a rodeo show here.
 The next stop there was a petting zoo where you could feed the animals.
 They also had a short animal show here.
 When we went tickets were 250 baht for adults and 125 baht for children.
 Horse rides were 40 baht and pony and trap rides were 100 baht.

 The biggest water park in Bangkok is Siam Park City or Suan Siam as it is called in Thai.
 I hadn’t been there for years and was surprised how much the place had grown.
 There is now so much to do there that you will only scratch the surface in a day visit.
 We spent six hours there and didn’t do everything.
 The water park is the main attraction of course.
 There are a number of different pools of varying depths.
 There is also an action river, a giant waterslide and an artificial sea which even has waves.
-As well as the water park, there is also a theme park with numerous rides for children of all ages.
+As well as the water park, there is a theme park with numerous rides for children of all ages.
 If you wanted to, you can buy tickets just for the water park and for rides in the theme park as you go.
 When we went, a 600 baht ticket gave you unlimited access to both the water park and theme park.
 If you are planning on doing everything then that is good value for money.
 A yearly pass is also good value.

 Probably the most popular open zoo and theme park close to Bangkok is Safari World and Marine Park on the northern outskirts of Bangkok.
 I have taken Nong Grace here twice and she has also gone with her school.
 She keeps asking about going back again.
 The first section is the safari park where you can drive around getting quite close to the animals roaming free.
 Just don’t open the windows in the lion enclosure.
 Coach tours are available if you don’t have a car.
 There are a number of animals shows such as dolphins, birds and elephants.
 There is also a stunt show.
 Nong Grace also liked feeding the animals.
 When we were last there a combined ticket cost 700 baht

-Another open zoo near Bangkok is Khao Kheow Open Zoo in Chonburi Province.
+Another open zoo near Bangkok is Khao Kheow Open Zoo in Chonburi province.
 It is out in the middle of nowhere and so it is more spread out compared to Safari World.
 I personally like this one better as you can take your time driving around to see the animals.
 There are car parks throughout the zoo so you can just stop where you like to explore a certain area.
 If you don’t have a car you can join tram tours or rent golf carts.
 When we went we drove around the whole place twice as Nong Grace wanted to go back and see certain animals again.
 You cannot do that at Safari World.
 There are plenty of opportunities to feed the animals and the prices for buying food wasn’t so bad.
 There is also a Children’s Zoo where the kids can pet the animals.
-We easily spent the whole day here and will probably go back again during the summer holidays this year.
+We easily spent the whole day here and will probably go back again during the summer holidays..
 The admission price was only 100 baht for adults and 50 baht for children.